Monty/IMDb_xref/README.md

 ![Finding duplicates](docs/Screenshots/duplicates.png?raw=true)

-If you like these shows, save them to your favorites.
+If you like those shows, save them to your favorites.
 It will enable some advanced features we'll cover later.

 Then select `Find all shows listing a person as a cast or crew member`.
 Enter